Ilansos/slack_reverse_shell/README.md

 ## Overview

-This project demonstrates how a reverse shell can be executed via Slack, highlighting potential security vulnerabilities when using chat platforms for command execution.
+This project demonstrates how a "reverse shell" can be executed via Slack, highlighting potential security vulnerabilities when using chat platforms for command execution.
 The bot listens for specific messages in a designated Slack channel and executes them as shell commands on the host machine.

 This script is intended for cybersecurity research purposes only.
 It should not be used in production environments or without proper authorization.
 Misuse of this code could result in severe security risks.